Flowers of the Field

 Upcoming Themes:

-Some Guidance for the Summer “Looking for (My) Life” Submission Call:
+Some Guidance for the Fall “Joy” Submission Call:

-The window for the summer theme of “Looking for (My) Life” opens on May 1 and closes May 15 at midnight.
+The window for the Fall theme of “Joy" opens on July 1 and closes July 15 at midnight.
 Please note that we will not read poems or devotionals sent before or after that window unless we give you specific permission to send a piece early or late.
 Read the guidelines carefully and follow them.
 Keep in mind that we do not accept attachments.

 Blue African Violet.
 Photograph credit, Gail Swanson